 Author: Shirley Chen

-There have been lots of mainstream media discussions around how the frequency of eating affects body weight.
-In comparison, much less is talked about by the general population with regards to the frequency of eating and its effect on oral health.
+There has been a lot of discussion in mainstream media around how the frequency of eating affects body metabolism.
+In comparison, much less is talked about by the general population regarding the frequency of eating and its effect on oral health.
 Our teeth are important to us.
 They allow us to chew and talk, contribute to modern-day aesthetic views, and support our cheeks and lips which form parts of our facial structure.
 Let us take a look at how our teeth are affected by how often we eat.

 The increase in acidity is due to the production of acids from bacteria in the mouth.
 These acids are actually waste from the bacteria when they feed on simple carbohydrates.
 Therefore, one of the major sources of the increase in acidity in the mouth is from eating simple sugars.1, 2